GYJ0526/Propensity-Integrated-Power-Prior/README.md

-# Propensity-Integrated-Power-Prior

-README Document for PS_BBPPP
+# README Document for PS_BBPPP

-The R script for PS_BBPPP (Propensity Score–Based Borrowing-by-Parts Power Prior) can be stored in a folder named PS_BBPPP.
+# The R script for PS_BBPPP (Propensity Score–Based Borrowing-by-Parts Power Prior) can be stored in a folder named PS_BBPPP.
 The method can be run by sourcing the script and setting the required input parameters in the R environment:
 PS_BBPPP(rep = , n = , p = , n0 = , b = , A = , var_y = , var_y0 = , mu = , mu0 = , var_x =, var_x0 =, K =, iter = , B = , seed =)
-Inputs for PS_BBPPP
+# Inputs for PS_BBPPP
 	rep: Number of simulation replications to run.
 Required.
 	n: Sample size of the current study.
 Required.
 	p: Number of covariates (excluding the intercept).
 Required.